-The National Joint Registry for England, Wales, Northern Ireland, and the Isle of Man (NJR) collects data about hip, knee, shoulder, elbow, and ankle joint replacement surgery.
+The National Joint Registry for England, Wales, Northern Ireland, and the Isle of Man and the States of Guernsey (NJR) collects data about hip, knee, shoulder, elbow, and ankle joint replacement surgery.
 The purpose of collecting the data is to monitor the performance of orthopaedic implants, surgical teams, and hospitals in order to improve the outcomes of joint replacement surgery and to ensure patient safety.
-The aims and goals of the NJR are set out in its strategic plan and are summarised on its website at: http://www.njrcentre.org.uk/njrcentre/AbouttheNJR/tabid/73/Default.aspx.
+The aims and goals of the NJR are set out in its strategic plan and are summarised on its website at: /njrcentre/AbouttheNJR/tabid/73/Default.aspx

-· Improve patient safety by showing how well implants, surgeons and hospitals perform and to take action where it is needed
+- Improve patient safety by showing how well implants, surgeons and hospitals perform; take action when needed

-· Give hospitals, surgeons and implant manufacturers feedback about their performance to help them improve patient care
+- Give hospitals, surgeons and implant manufacturers feedback about their performance to improve patient care

-· Help surgeons quickly decide if patients need to return to hospital if there is any reported problem with specific implants
+- Help surgeons decide if patients should return to hospital if there is any reported problem with specific implants

-For patient in England and Wales, the NJR also collects personal details where consent is recorded as unknown, i.e. a patient has not been asked to consent.
-This does not happen in many cases and the NJR has permission to collect details for these records under Section 251 of the NHS Act 2006 (which does not apply in Northern Ireland and the Isle of Man) in the interests of ensuring patient safety and patient outcomes.
+For patients in England and Wales, the NJR also collects personal details where consent is recorded as unknown, i.e. a patient has not been asked to consent.
+This does not happen in many cases and the NJR has permission to collect details for these records under Section 251 of the NHS Act 2006 (which does not apply in Northern Ireland, the Isle of Man or the States of Guernsey) in the interests of ensuring patient safety and patient outcomes.
 If we don’t know whether you have consented or not, you will not be contacted by the NJR nor invited to take part in any follow up study or research project.
 Any data that we hold about you will not be made available to researchers outside of the NJR.